-Generally, Loomis Sayles seeks to obtain quality executions at favorable security prices and at competitive commission rates, where applicable, through brokers and dealers who, in Loomis Sayles' opinion, can provide the best overall net results for its clients.
-Transactions in equity securities are frequently executed through a primary market maker, but may also be executed on an Electronic Communication Network ("ECN"), Alternative Trading System ("ATS"), or other execution systems that in Loomis Sayles' opinion can provide the best overall net results for its clients.
-Equity securities may also be purchased from underwriters at prices which include underwriting fees.
+Loomis Sayles.
+Generally, Loomis Sayles seeks to obtain quality executions at favorable security prices and at competitive commission rates, where applicable, through broker-dealers including Electronic Communication Networks ("ECNs"), Alternative Trading Systems ("ATSs"), or other execution systems that in Loomis Sayles' opinion can provide the best overall net results for its clients.
+Fixed-income securities are generally purchased from the issuer or a primary market maker acting as principal on a net basis with no brokerage commission paid by the client.
+Such securities, as well as equity securities, may also be purchased from underwriters at prices which include underwriting fees.

-Commissions and Other Factors in Broker or Dealer Selection
+Commissions and Other Factors in Broker or Dealer Selection.
 Loomis Sayles uses its best efforts to obtain information as to the general level of commission rates being charged by the brokerage community from time to time and to evaluate the overall reasonableness of brokerage commissions paid on client portfolio transactions by reference to such data.
 In making this evaluation, all factors affecting liquidity and execution of the order, as well as the amount of the capital commitment by the broker or dealer, are taken into account.
 Other relevant factors may include, without limitation: (a) the execution capabilities of the brokers and/or dealers, (b) research and other products or services (as described in the section "Soft Dollars" below) provided by such brokers and/or dealers which are expected to enhance Loomis Sayles' general portfolio management capabilities, (c) the size of the transaction, (d) the difficulty of execution, (e) the operations facilities of the brokers and/or dealers involved, (f) the risk in positioning a block of securities, (g) fair dealing and (h) the quality of the overall brokerage and research services provided by the broker-dealer.

-Soft Dollars
+Soft Dollars.
 Brokerage trading activity is an essential factor in accessing Wall Street and third-party firm research.
 First and foremost, Loomis Sayles recognizes that it has a fiduciary duty to seek best execution of its clients' transactions.
-In regard to equity trading commissions paid to its trading counterparts, Loomis Sayles is unbundled across all its dealers, with execution and research commission splits being consistent across dealers.
-This enables its trading desk to route orders to dealers solely based on achieving best execution.
+In regard to equity trading commissions paid to our trading counterparts, Loomis Sayles is unbundled across all our dealers, with execution and research commission splits being consistent across dealers.
+This enables our trading desk to route orders to dealers solely based on achieving best execution.
 Research products or services may be paid for with Loomis Sayles' own assets or may, in connection with transactions in equity securities effected for client accounts for which Loomis Sayles exercises investment discretion, be paid for with client commissions (i.e., "soft dollars").

 For purposes of this soft dollars discussion, the term "commission" includes commissions paid to brokers in connection with transactions effected on an agency basis.
-Loomis Sayles does not generate soft dollars on fixed-income transactions.
+Loomis Sayles does not generate "soft dollars" on fixed-income transactions.